ppau/ppau-graphics/README.md

 There's a semi-experimental WSGI implementation in the subdirectory of that name.

+Running `create_index.py` will generate you an `index.html` (which expects to be in the project root).
+It will also generate preview JPEGs which are much smaller than the PNGs.

+The old approach (which downloaded a manifest JSON and then loaded the PNGs) is still present as `index_old.html`.
+It's just slower and more server load.

 # License

 Artwork and text created by members of Pirate Party Australia is released under the Creative Commons [Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) license (CC-BY 4.0), unless otherwise specified.